AI Speech

 Alex

-(Reading new result) “Once upon a time, there was a lonely shoe.
+(Pushing through with the speech) "Once upon a time, there was a lonely shoe.
 And then... another shoe.
-Together, they became a pair.”
+Together, they became a pair."

 Bob